 Keep track of how many Facebook likes each blog’s page has.
 Likewise, track how strong your relationship is with the person and your previous interaction with her.

-Writing down relevant information in your hit list will make it easy to craft specific emails to each blogger you’d like to work with.
+Writing down relevant information in your hit list will make it easy to craft specific emails to each blogger you’d like to reach.

 Step 07: Contact Niche Bloggers